 JANE: I would say that.
 I did neglect my health because I said how can I take time to go to the doctor.
 I’ll just wait.
 So you end up putting off things and that’s not a good thing.

 You don’t sleep; you don’t eat.
 In 2010, Michael was in the hospital four times having had two surgeries.
 I don’t think I took a breath that whole time.

 It was a rough year.
 I suffered the consequences.
 A big message to people is don’t neglect your own health.
 Even if it feels like not the right thing to do, you need to do it.

 How to Avoid Sibling Drama While Caregiving for Aging Parents

 JANE: Once you put the word out that you’re looking for people who have gone through the caregiving experience, it’s quite easy.
-I wanted to cover the spectrum whether it’s someone dealing with, as Linda and Victor did, Alzheimer’s, or Harriet Brown who talks about her daughter’s battle with anorexia, or Yudi Bennett who talks about her son who’s autistic, there’s a common denominator.
+I wanted to cover the spectrum whether it’s someone dealing with, as Linda and Victor did, Alzheimer’s; or Harriet Brown who talks about her daughter’s battle with anorexia; or Yudi Bennett who talks about her son who’s autistic.

 Whatever the circumstance, even though the specifics are different, we all go through the same emotional experiences and I wanted to make that point.
-I wanted to have my round table of caregivers to share issues like how did they got sleep when they had trouble sleeping; how they dealt with doctors; how they exercised; was spiritual care important to them?
+I wanted to have my round table of caregivers share issues like how did they got sleep when they had trouble sleeping; how they dealt with doctors; how they exercised.
+I wanted to know whether spiritual care important to them.

 I didn’t want it to just be my story.
 I wanted to throw it out for all to contribute.
-Then I wanted to seek out experts in a variety of fields from a dietician to a therapist to a meditation teacher to a cookbook author with recipes for those of us who say who has time to cook?
+Then I wanted to seek out experts in a variety of fields–from a dietitian to a therapist, a meditation teacher and a cookbook author–with recipes for those of us who say who has time to cook.